karpada/RSI/README.md

 Note: The H-Bridge L298N has an onboard 5V regulator which can be used to power the controller via the VBUS pin.

 ## Soil Moisture Sensor (Optional)
-1. Build one based on a [10K ohm resistor](https://www.instructables.com/DIY-SOIL-MOISTURE-SENSOR-CHEAP-YET-ACCURATE-/)
+1. Build one based on a [10kΩ resistor](https://www.instructables.com/DIY-SOIL-MOISTURE-SENSOR-CHEAP-YET-ACCURATE-/)
     * Ground and VCC can be shared among multiple sensors.
     * You can use any type of probe, such as a nail or stainless steel wire.
 1. Buy a [LM393](https://www.google.com/search?q=LM393) module